Tomas Guerrero, Director

-Some of Luc’s achievements include winning the Heat at the Niagara Salsa Congress.
+Luc’s achievements include winning the Heat at the Niagara Salsa Congress.
 He’s also certified in Mambo and Bachata instruction.
-In 2011 he moved to Boston, where he returned to his love of Latin dance, where he trained under Mario Neris at Mambo Revelation.
+In 2011, he moved to Boston, where he returned to his love of Latin dance and trained under Mario Neris at Mambo Revelation.
 In 2015 he relocated to Orlando, FL, and discovered Santo Rico Dance Florida, where he began training with Tomas Guerrero.
 Luc is currently a certified Mambo dance instructor at Santo Rico Dance Florida.

 Sabrina Samolyuk, Instructor

 Sabrina Samolyuk is a talented, passionate, and motivated performing artist born and raised in New York City.
 She discovered her love for music and dance at age 4.
 She began training at VSPAC (Vicky Simegiatos Performing Arts Center) in Ballet, Tap, Jazz, Hip-Hop, Contemporary, Pointe, and Musical Theatre.
 She spent 13 years with VSPAC, highlighted by her role in The Nutcracker.
 In addition, she played significant roles in her High School Musical Theater productions, including Kilroy was Here, Hello Dolly, and Hairspray (she was the lead, Penny Pingleton).